 All accepted MRI students are required to complete an MRI screening form.
-This is an important safety criteria for all personnel in an MRI environment.
+This is an important safety criterion for all personnel in an MRI environment.
 Students will receive training in all aspects of MRI Safety and expected to perform according to all American College of Radiology guidelines, as well as those of the clinical practice sites.
 Any internal or external metallic devices must be disclosed and evaluated prior to clinical rotations.
 Confidentiality will be maintained, but the safety of staff and students is the top priority.
 MRI safety training is required prior to any clinical work in an MRI facility.
-MRI students will be Level 1 and Level 2 trained during the program curriculum.
+MRI students will reach Level 2 MRI competency during the program curriculum.
 Any change in medical history as it pertains to MRI safety should be immediately reported to the MRI program leadership.
-This may impact the student's clinical placement and could lead to a change in status.
-However, the safety of our students is the upmost concern of the college.
+This may impact the students' clinical placement and could lead to a change in status.
+The safety of our students is the utmost concern of the college.